-Students will be eligible for PreK-6 or 7-12 school counselor certification upon completion of their degree, passed comprehensive exam, satisfactory final competency evaluation and portfolio review.
-Students are also required to pass the required PA certification test for K-6 or 7-12 School Counselor.
+Students will be eligible for PreK-12 school counselor certification upon completion of their degree, passed comprehensive exam, satisfactory final competency evaluation and portfolio review.
+Students are also required to pass the required Pennsylvania certification test for K-12 School Counselor.